Champions League: Edinson Cavani to miss PSG vs Man Utd last-16 clash | Goal.com

 Paris Saint-Germain have been dealt a further blow ahead of their Champions League last-16 clash against Manchester United with the news that Edinson Cavani will miss the game.

-The Uruguayan striker limped off of PSG's 1-0 win over Bordeaux with a thigh problem after scoring the Ligue 1 encounter's only goal.
+The Uruguayan striker limped off of PSG's 1-0 win over Bordeaux with a thigh problem after scoring the Ligue 1 encounter's only goal of the game, making him a doubt for Tuesday's first-leg against United.

-The injury was a bad sign for coach Thomas Tuchel, who admitted after the game that it appeared to be serious, telling Canal+: "Honestly, I don't know if he will be here on Tuesday.
-If he leaves us at half-time, I'm afraid it's serious.
-The sight of the injury worries me.
-It is definitely not a good sign."
+The injury was "definitely not a good sign" for coach Thomas Tuchel, who admitted after the game he was "afraid it's serious", before providing an update on the Cavani's condition on Sunday.

 More to follow...